acrooks2/ClassModels/CSS600Models/ExitVoiceLoyalty/README.md

 Hirschman, Albert.  *Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States*.
 1970.
 Harvard University Press: Cambridge.

 ## &nbsp;
-Flow diagram for member in a given tick (note that each member is asked to do all of this in a given tick, but not all at the same time):
+"Flow diagram for member in a given tick (note that each member is asked to do all of this in a given tick, but not all at the same time)":
 ![MemberFlow](MemberFlow.png)

-Flow diagram for firm in a given tick (note that each firm is asked to do all of this in a given tick, but not all at the same time):
+"Flow diagram for firm in a given tick (note that each firm is asked to do all of this in a given tick, but not all at the same time)":
 ![FirmFlow](FirmFlow.png)

 The NetLogo Graphical User Interface of the Model: